 A student is expected to complete the degree requirements set forth in the School of Nursing Catalog in effect at the time the student enters the chosen degree or area of study.
 Only with the specific approval of the appropriate Associate Dean/Department Chair may a different Catalog be selected.
 Students, in all cases, are prohibited from completing the requirements set forth in a Catalog more than seven years old.
-The School of

-Nursing Catalog is published at least biennially and its provisions are applicable during the following academic year, September 1 through August 31.
-However, a student registering for the first time at TTUHSC during a summer semester is subject to the degree requirements set forth in the School of Nursing Catalog effective for the fall semester immediately following the first summer semester of enrollment.
+The School of Nursing Catalog is published at least biennially and its provisions are applicable during the following academic year, September 1 through August 31.
 Other conditions of graduation and the curriculum program are contained in the School of Nursing Catalog posted on the nursing website at www.ttuhsc.edu/nursing/student-affairs/student-catalog.aspx.